Gold Base: Acquisition by the Church of Scientology (1978)

 The intense secrecy was due to Scientology's acute legal difficulties at the time.
-The Church was embroiled in a huge scandal that posed major dangers for Hubbard personally.
-His wife Mary Sue and a number of other Scientologists had been arrested by the FBI the previous year and charged with running an enormous espionage network, Operation Snow White, against the U.S. government.
+Scientology was embroiled in scandal after Hubbard's wife Mary Sue and a number of other Scientologists had been arrested by the FBI the previous year and charged with running an enormous espionage network, Operation Snow White, against the U.S. government.
 Hubbard himself was named as an "unindicted co-conspirator".
 He went into hiding in a desert ranch in La Quinta, which was codenamed "W" (for "winter headquarters").
 Gilman Hot Springs was similarly codenamed "S", for "summer headquarters".
 The La Quinta property was closed down in March 1978 and Hubbard moved to an apartment complex in Hemet, codenamed "X".

 Hubbard's personal staff, known as the Commodore's Messengers, shuttled between "X" and "S" using various counter-surveillance methods to shake off anyone tracking them: switching between locations, using secret meeting points, relaying information covertly, using aliases and so on.
 Nobody was allowed to travel directly between the two locations but had to make indirect trips of up to 120 miles.
 Hubbard himself was at the centre of an elaborate security system with buzzers and red lights to warn him if strangers turned up.
-Staff were drilled to deny any knowledge of him and maintained a getaway car for Hubbard that was accessible through a garage that opened onto a different street.
+Staff were drilled to deny any knowledge of Hubbard and maintained a getaway car for him that was accessible through a garage that opened onto a different street.
 The existence of Gilman Hot Springs was kept secret even from other Scientologists.
 Staff members on the base were not allowed to make telephone calls or to send mail directly.
 If they did get permission to use the telephone, they were instructed to say that they were calling from Clearwater, Florida, where Scientology's Flag Land Base is located.

-Hubbard did not live at Gilman Hot Springs but ordered that Bonnie View, a Tudor-style house on the property should be renovated for his use.
+Hubbard did not live at Gilman Hot Springs but ordered that Bonnie View, a Tudor-style house on the property, should be renovated for his use.
 He instructed that it was to be "dust-free, defensible" and that high walls with "openings for gun emplacements" were to be constructed around it.
 Scientologists who had been posted to the Rehabilitation Project Force (RPF) – a kind of punishment unit – were made to carry out the work of redecorating the house and ensuring that it was free of dust and odors.
 The original house was eventually torn down and rebuilt but the new construction was not finished until 2000, long after Hubbard's death in January 1986.